SystemsApproach/tcpcc/design.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Given a distributed approach to resource allocation, the next question
-is whether to implement the mechanism it inside the network (i.e., at
+is whether to implement the mechanism inside the network (i.e., at
 the routers or switches) or at the edges of the network (i.e., in the
 hosts, perhaps as part of the transport protocol).
 This is not
 strictly an either/or situation.
 Both locations are involved, and the